salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.md

 # error.Conflicts

-The changes that would be retrieved will overwrite
+There are changes in your local files that conflict with the org changes you're trying to retrieve.

 # error.Conflicts.Actions